rimthong/Jam-Motion/README.md

 ##Installing

-Check out from github then
+Check out from github then:

     npm install
+    grunt

+You might need to install grunt and grunt-cli globally

+    npm install -g grunt
+    npm install -g grunt-cli

 ##Starting the server

-You need to have node installed, but then it's just
+You need to have node installed, then you just:

+    cd server/
     node app.js